mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 ```

-You'll need the two `nodeId` values when you add an additional Agent Collection to the Coordinator Machine.
+You'll need the `nodeId` values when you add an additional Agent Collection to the Coordinator Machine.

 The following code snippet is an example of the output returned from the command shown above.
 Notice that the `nodeId`, in this case, is `8bafdd2a35e17133011bbc98062f132a4c5aca249a82936d0d27a49a`.